GuilhermeFaramiglio/GuilhermeFaramiglio/README.md

 ---

 ## 🚀 About Me
-- 👨‍💻 Self-taught developer passionate about technology
+- 👨‍💻 The IT guy passionate about technology.
-- 🧠 Currently learning: **C#, SQL, PHP, HTML, CSS, BOOTSTRAP**
+- 🌐 I really enjoy web development with PHP + Bootstrap <3
-- 🎯 Focused on building **systems, websites, and interactive applications**
+- 🧠 Frequently improving my skills in **PHP (in web development), C, C#, and our friend SQL**.
-- 💡 Always exploring **new technologies** and improving my skills
+- 💡 Always exploring **new technologies** and improving my skills.

 ---